“A tomb now suffices him for whom the whole world was not sufficient.”

 'The mere sight of you, tomb, dismays me and causes my heart to shed tears, as I contemplate the debt we, all men, owe.
 How can I possibly stand it?
 Oh, death!
 Who can evade you?'

 The astonishment of Sisoes has been an icon of contemplation for all Christians, especially for monastics, since the 15th century and has spread so much in popularity that it appears throughout hundreds of Greek churches and monasteries.
 Among the most famous come from Holy Trinity Monastery and Varlaam Monastery at Meteora, and Hosios Loukas.
-The site of the church where this icon usually appears is on the opposite side of the altar area as people exit the church, where also the Dormition icon of the Theotokos also appears.
+The place in the church where this icon usually appears is on the opposite side of the altar area as people exit the church, where also the Dormition icon of the Theotokos also appears.
 It is wisely placed here so Christians can contemplate death as they leave the church.

 It is no coincidence that this icon became so popular after the Fall of Constantinople.
 Constantinople, once the seat of the Roman Emperor from the time of Constantine the Great, always looked to Alexander as one of the most exemplary of rulers.
 In fact, this was a tradition of all the Roman Emperors.
 The historian Dion Cassius (155-235 AD) reports that after Augustus had visited the body of Alexander in Alexandria, he was asked if he also wanted to visit the tombs of the Ptolemies, the sovereigns of Hellenistic Egypt.
 He refused, saying: "I came to see a king and not dead men".
 Roman universal rule was considered an inheritance of the Roman Emperors received through Alexander.